 Inside the village

-You get a great sense of the old meeting the new as you clamour your way up through the village.
+You get a great sense of the old meeting the new as you clamor your way up through the village.
 Local villagers sell everything from scarves to paintings here, and for a moment, it’s feels like you’re back in the souks of Marrakech.

 It’s possible to explore other parts of the village, without running into groups of tourists.
-Without realising it, we wandered into one of the villagers’ homes.
+Without realizing it, we wandered into one of the villagers’ homes.
 In fact, there are still 4 families that live and work here.

 Our host was more than happy to show us inside his home.
 It’s very basic, with a kitchen, living area, but has everything they need.
 I suddenly felt a pang of guilt upon thinking about the luxury riad we’d stayed in in Marrakech.

 Still, his upbeat nature showed no signs of sadness or wanting.
 He was proud to show off his new gas stove, and to his credit, the view from his terrace is way better than mine!
 He and his wife sell clothing and accessories, but don’t feel as though you have to buy anything.
 We did buy an oversized blue scarf — perfect for our next trek in the Sahara.

 Once you continue your sojourn north, you’ll encounter many narrow corridors and steep steps.
 Again, this is where the tourist train can get crowded.
 Still, it’s all worth it when you eventually reach the top.
 Nearing the goal our, I remember passing a Berber musician playing a traditional instrument.
 It reminded me even more that we were in a distant land with a rich cultural diversity.

 At the top it’s surprisingly quiet, and yes, the views are spectacular.
 There’s no birdsong, only the sound of your heartbeat, and the best of nature.
 The experience at Ait Benhaddou goes straight into the top 5 of my most memorable travel nature moments.

 Photo tip: the perspective from the top changes from one minute turn, so take as many different shots to compare afterwards!